willdurand-edu/php-slides/src/extended/03_symfony2_templating.md

 * `path/to/bundle/Resources/views/`: Each **bundle houses its templates** in its `Resources/views` directory (and subdirectories).

-Symfony2 uses a `bundle:controller:template` string syntax for templates.
+Symfony uses a `bundle:controller:template` string syntax for templates.

 You can skip the `controller` string: `bundle::template`.
 The `template` file would live in `Resources/views/`.